biopython/biopython.github.io/wiki/BioSQL.md

 This might be a good point for a tea break - I didn't time this but it was over ten minutes.

+One the initial tables have been populated, re-running the script is much faster.
+You can run this script again to update the taxonomy tables, which the NCBI do add to regularly.
+You may want to setup a scheduled job to do this automatically (say once a fortnight).
+It is a particularly good idea to do update the taxonomy *before* adding any new sequences to the database.

 Running the unit tests
 ----------------------